SwissDataScienceCenter/renku/docs/user/templates.rst

-The ``data`` and ``notebooks`` directories are where you should keep your... data (added via ``renku dataset``) and notebooks (by double-clicking on a python3 or R kernel image from the Jupyterlab instance while you're inside the dir), respectively.
+The ``data`` and ``notebooks`` directories are where you should keep your... data (added via ``renku dataset``) and notebooks (by double-clicking on a python3 or R kernel image from the JupyterLab instance while you're inside the dir), respectively.
 You can add further nesting of directories under these locations to keep your project organized.